timbeaudet/knowledge_base/software/adobe_premiere.md

 6. Find Multicam icon (may need to enable the icon in the Preview window with +)
   a. play the timeline, click on the various views, then pause
   b. use N to drag a bit and adjust

+**NOTE:** To continue normal/manual cutting (rather than multi sequence magic) RIGHT-CLICK the 'aligned tracks sequence' in project window and Open in Timeline.
+Do NOT drag and drop.

 **ISSUE: Corrupted MP4 when Camera didn't change anything**